 VISCOM, STUDENT WORK

-In addition to the portfolio required to enter their advanced courses, all Visual Communication students will be assessed regularly by the faculty in order to proceed in their emphasis.
+In addition to the portfolio required to enter their advanced courses, all Visual Communication students will be assessed regularly by the faculty in order to proceed in their concentration.
 A basic assessment will be administered after the third year and a concentration assessment will be conducted after the fourth year.
 Students who do not demonstrate sufficient progress will be required to correct deficiencies before continuing their course work.
 Faculty members will advise students of the most expedient way to correct these deficiencies, which may include the repetition of certain courses in order to strengthen specific skill areas.
 Junior and senior-level students will also be required to enter works in various student shows and competitions as a precursor to the kind of professional involvement and activity expected in the field of Visual Communication.
 At the end of the senior year, all Vis Com students must pass a senior exit review before graduation.
 As in other university majors and emphases, students must pass all art courses with a C or higher in order to graduate.

 Because of the great diversity in the content of college-level Visual Communication courses, transfer courses that have no equivalency in the common course numbering system will be considered on a case-by-case basis subject to portfolio review.
 Reviews for transfer students will generally occur late in the spring semester for students wishing to enter the program during the fall semester and at the end of the fall semester for students wishing to enter the program during the spring semester.
 For more information on the transfer of Visual Communication courses, contact Ms. Lee Hackett, Director, Visual Communication: Lee Hackett